Approved Your City FHA Lenders

 - Steady or increasing income over the past two years

-You can get approved for an FHA loan with a credit score of just 620, two years of consistent employment, and with a down payment of as little as 3.5% of the property sale price.
+You can be approved for an Your City FHA loan with a credit score of just 620, two years of consistent employment, and with a down payment of as little as 3.5% of the property sale price.
 Other conventional mortgage loans will ask for a credit score in the 700′s, a lower debt-to-income ratio, and a higher down payment of at least 5%.
-Sometimes home buyers can’t meet these criteria and need more options.
+Sometimes home buyers cant meet these criteria and need more options.
 Nevertheless, FHA mortgage lenders will work with you until they find a program that meets your situation.